aaravxsingh15/StockSense/README.md

 ## Current limitations

 This first deployable product slice does not yet include credential authentication, onboarding, CSV ingestion, scheduled weather ingestion, trained model artifacts, or full CRUD screens.
 Those require a provisioned PostgreSQL database and authentication provider.
 The repository deliberately documents that boundary instead of presenting non-functional controls as complete.

+problems
+some buttons are not working properly will work on them in future